postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/authorization.md

 > If your server implementation of OAuth 1.0 requires it, check __Add empty parameters to signature__.
 >
-> You can also __Encode the parameters in the authorization header__ for your request.
+> You can also check the box to __Encode the parameters in the authorization header__ for your request.

 ## OAuth 2.0